Auslander regular algebras and Coxeter matrices: Introduction

-Now let $A$ be a finite dimensional algebra with a fixed ordering $S(1),...,S(n)$ of the simple $A$-modules.
+Now let $A$ be a finite-dimensional algebra with a fixed ordering $S(1),\dots,S(n)$ of the simple $A$-modules.
 In line with this notation, let $P(i)$ and $I(i)$ denote the indecomposable projective and indecomposable injective $A$-modules, respectively.
-Then we define the \emph{Auslander-Reiten permutation} $\hat{\psi}: \{1,...,n\} \rightarrow \{1,...,n\}$ as $\hat{\psi}(i)=j$ when $\psi(I(i))=P(j)$.
-We define the \emph{grade permutation} $\hat{\phi}: \{1,...,n\} \rightarrow \{1,...,n\}$ as $\hat{\phi}(i)=j$ when $\phi(S(i))=S(j)$.
-Our first main theorem gives a new characterisation of Auslander-Gorenstein rings and shows that these two permutations coincide: \begin{theorem} (Theorem \ref{AGcondition} and \ref{gradeBijCharacterisation2}) A finite dimensional algebra is Auslander-Gorenstein if and only if $\grade S= \pdim I(S)<\infty$ for every simple module $S$ with injective envelope $I(S)$.
-Furthermore, the grade permutation coincides with the Auslander-Reiten permutation.
+Then we define the \emph{Auslander--Reiten permutation} $\hat{\psi}: \{1,\dots,n\} \rightarrow \{1,\dots,n\}$ as $\hat{\psi}(i)=j$ when $\psi(I(i))=P(j)$.
+We define the \emph{grade permutation} $\hat{\phi}: \{1,\dots,n\} \rightarrow \{1,\dots,n\}$ as $\hat{\phi}(i)=j$ when $\phi(S(i))=S(j)$.
+Our first main theorem gives a new characterisation of Auslander--Gorenstein rings and shows that these two permutations coincide: \begin{theorem} (Theorem \ref{AGcondition} and \ref{gradeBijCharacterisation2}) A finite-dimensional algebra is Auslander--Gorenstein if and only if $\grade S= \pdim I(S)<\infty$ for every simple module $S$ with injective envelope $I(S)$.
+Furthermore, the grade permutation coincides with the Auslander--Reiten permutation.